-Ink is dragged across the screen with a stiff piece of rubber known as a squeegee.
-As the ink is dragged across the screen, it is pushed through the holes between the fibres of the screen and onto the surface below.
-The amount of ink deposited on the surface is largely determined by the mesh size of the screen (the mesh size refers to the number of holes per square inch).
+In the process of printing ink is dragged across the screen with a stiff piece of rubber known as a squeegee.
+The ink dragged across the screen, and it is pushed through the holes between the fibres of the screen and onto the surface below.
+The amount of ink deposited on the screen is largely determined by the mesh size of the screen (the mesh size refers to the number of holes per square inch).

 It is important to make sure the silk screen blockout or stencil system that is to be used is compatible with water-based products (some are completely resistant to many solvents but water will destroy them).

 It is possible to use extremely fine screens for high-definition work.
 Screens of mesh size 70T to 90T (700-900 holes per inch) monofilament will produce the best results with the print paste.